userver-framework/userver/scripts/docs/en/userver/tutorial/config_service.md

 Note the rcu::Variable.
 There may be (and will be!) multiple concurrent requests and the `HandleRequestJsonThrow` would be invoked concurrently on the same instance of `ConfigDistributor`.
 The rcu::Variable allows us to atomically update the config value, concurrently with the `HandleRequestJsonThrow` invocations.

+Function `ConfigDistributor::SetNewValues` is meant for setting config values to send.
+For example, you can write another component that accepts JSON requests with new config values and puts those values into `ConfigDistributor` via `SetNewValues(new_values)`.

 ### HandleRequestJsonThrow